kort1k/ieee_ml/README.md

 B. WiFi and Power Sockets
 ---------------------------------------
-1. There is no WiFi and no power sockets available for attendees in TI auditorium.
+1. There is no availability of WiFi and power sockets for attendees in TI auditorium.
 Please bring a fully charged laptop along with the software installed as per section C below.
 Espcially on day-2, your laptop should last atleast for 2 hours for the interactive exercises.